-Physical and Immunization Forms
+Physicals and Immunization Forms

-North Carolina mandates physical assessments for all students entering Kindergarten.
+North Carolina mandates Physical Assessments for all scholars entering Kindergarten.
 The Kindergarten assessment must have been completed in the past 12 months.
 You can obtain a form in the health office or from your child's physician.
 Please ensure you have this form completed and turned into the office before the first day of school.
 If we do not have this form turned in, your child will not be able to attend school until their paperwork is complete.

-North Carolina state law also mandates that an immunization record must be submitted to the school for every child on or before the first day the child attends school.
-Please see a complete list of immunizations required at immunize.nc.gov/schools/k-12.html.
+North Carolina state law mandates that an Immunization Record must be submitted to the school on or before the first day the child attends school.
+Please see the complete list of required immunizations at https://immunization.dph.ncdhhs.gov/schools/k-12.htm

-Administration of Medicine
+Administration of Medication